Gay Leipzig offers the perfect weekend getaway for LGBT travellers looking to book a holiday in Germany.

 Gay Leipzig Bars & Clubs

 Leipzig is home to Europe’s largest gay sauna and Saxony’s biggest gay cruise club.
 The LGBT scene leans to a younger crowd as the historic centre plays home to a big university.
+These bars are the best spot in town to people watch and enjoy a fancy gay cocktail.

 - Stargayte Sauna: One of the largest gay saunas in Germany, offers private cabins, a maze, lockers, a dry sauna and jacuzzi.
 Weekly themed nights include Fetish Day on Mondays and Daddy Day on Tuesdays.
 Open 24 hours on the weekend.